American Indian Education

 Data/Trends Emerge in Diversity Study

 St. Francis Area Schools staff completed a project in which data on multicultural diversity within the school district and surrounding districts was gathered.
 Carline Sargent, Multicultural/Diversity liaison, and Sara Tramm, data coach, completed an in-depth analysis to establish baseline data, identify trends and work toward meeting the needs of all students in the district.
 A few highlights of the findings include:

 There are 19 unique languages identified as primary home language, including Hmong, Spanish, Ukrainian and Russian

 59 percent of multicultural students at St. Francis High School speak a language other than English in their homes

 A five-year enrollment trend shows an increase of 3.5 percent in minority students since the 2010-11 school year, with a 2.6 percent increase in the past two years

-ISD 15 minority students at Cedar Creek Community School, East Bethel Community School and St. Francis Elementary School are performing well above the state targets for proficiency on the Minnesota Comprehensive Assessments in both reading and mathematics.
+St. Francis Area Schools minority students at Cedar Creek Elementary School, East Bethel Elementary School and St. Francis Elementary School are performing well above the state targets for proficiency on the Minnesota Comprehensive Assessments in both reading and mathematics.